What happened to Palau Jellyfish Lake and its gentle harmless jellyfish? [VIDEO]

 Where is Jellyfish Lake?

 Jellyfish Lake lies on Eil Malk Island, also called Mecherchar, the major island of the world-famous Rock Islands of Palau, within Palau’s Southern Lagoon, between Koror and Peleliu.
 Jellyfish Lake is also known as Eil Malk Lake.
-It might now return to this name, since the non stinging jellyfish might have disappeared, if not for good, at least for a while.
-Since a few months now the lake is closed for tourism until further notice.

 What is the Golden Jellyfish?